tauteo/git-overview/how-to-use-git.md

 As a result of how Git works, it is usually much faster and more reliable than a CVCS.

+### How does Git actually work

+#### Data model

+In most other version control system (central or distributed), information is stored as a list of file-based changes.
+This means that the version control systems think of their stored information as a set of files and *changes made to these files* over time (in other words an initial file plus changes).
+Such a model is called **delta-based** version control.

+This means that in order to get version-x of a file, we download the initial file and **apply all of the deltas** until we get to the requested version.

+![delta-vc][i3]

+Git does not work this way!

+Instead of thinking of information as a set of deltas from an initial file, Git thinks of information as a series of file-system snapshots.
+Every commit you create generates a new snapshot and stores the snapshot using a reference (also called a commit id, this reference is a 40-character SHA-1 hash).

+The snapshots store a complete image of what the tracked file system looked like at the time of the commit, but importantly, unchanged files are just stored as a soft link to their equivalent in the previous snapshot.

+![snapshot-vc][i4]

+This provides some significant benefits, as each commit is simply a pointer to a snapshot.
+As an example, branching is made easier and much cheaper in this model, as a branch is simply a named pointer to a specific commit (and not a deep copy with a common ancestor).
+All of the commits on the branch after the initial operation occur on a parallel series of snapshots.

 [1]: <https://git-scm.com/book/en/v2>
 [2]: <https://nvie.com/posts/a-successful-git-branching-model/>